dushyanttatva/bd60217cb9f1b68c26ca/README.md

 ## Quick Start

-The Ignite Bowser boilerplate project's structure will look similar to this:
+The project's structure will look similar to this:

 ```
 bd60217cb9f1b68c26ca